 Currently, attached RSUs may be approved subject to a ministerial permit process and detached RSUs are required to obtain a discretionary, minor conditional use permit.
-With the exception of detached RSUs located on property zoned AG-I, the proposed amendment would delete the minor conditional use permit requirement so that both attached and detached RSUs would be subject to only a ministerial permit process.
-A detached RSU within an AG-I zone distraction would still require the approval of a minor conditional use permit.
+With the exception of detached RSUs located on property zoned AG-I, the proposed amendment would delete the minor conditional use permit requirement so that both attached and detached RSUs would be subject to only a ministerial permit process in residential zone districts.
+A detached RSU within an AG-I zone district distraction would still require the approval of a minor conditional use permit.
 The text of AB 1866 is specific in establishing the applicability for the creation of secondary units in single-family and multi-family residential zones only.

 Applications for attached RSUs that are located in the appeals jurisdiction of the Coastal Zone currently require a coastal development permit that are considered by the Zoning Administrator in a public hearing.
-The amendment would delete the public hearing requirement and require only the approval of a coastal development permit under the jurisdiction of the planning staff.
+The amendment would delete the public hearing requirement and require only the approval of a coastal development permit under the jurisdiction of the planning staff for attached RSUs in residential and agricultural zone districts and for detached RSUs in residential zone districts.
+CDPs for RSUs are still subject to the Coastal Commission, however.